Reggie Williams (activist): Later life

 After leaving NTFAP, Williams moved to the Netherlands to be with his new partner, Wolfgang Schreiber, and to escape the discrimination that he continued to face as a man living with HIV in the United States.
 Schreiber was prohibited from moving to the United States at the time because of his HIV-positive status.
 The two lived in Amsterdam, where Williams became involved with Strange Fruit, a group for queer people of color.

 Williams suffered a bout of Pneumocystis pneumonia in 1995, and was diagnosed with colon cancer in 1996.
 In spite of his declining health, Williams was able to travel periodically, and returned to California in 1997 and 1998.
-He passed away from AIDS complications on February 7, 1999, at age 47.
+He died from AIDS complications on February 7, 1999, at age 47.